rossmeissl/leap/README.markdown

 Committees are charged with producing a single value, as defined by its name, and, in pursuit of this value, identifying and acknowledging its most appropriate quorum to return this value, given available input information.

 Quorums are always considered top-to-bottom.
-When called, the committee assesses each committee, checking to see if its needs are satisfied by available information.
+When called, the committee assesses each quorum, checking to see if its needs are satisfied by available information.
 The first satisfied quorum is acknowledged.
 If its conclusion is non-nil, it becomes the committee's conclusion; if it is nil, then the committee continues to the next satisfied quorum.
 If no conclusion is possible, the committee returns a nil result.

 ## Decisions